viewar/config-eslint/README.md

   - This config will also be used by '[@viewar/webpack](https://github.com/viewar/webpack)'
   - for more information see [webpack's resolve config](https://webpack.js.org/configuration/resolve/)

-the subpath to your resolver config can be set per env var `CONFIG_PATH`

 #### node

 > applied to env 'browser' and 'node'